hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 See what we did there?

 First we set up our "variables", just like in our JavaScript example.
-It appears that we have one extra variable, `counter`, but the JavaScript example also defines a `counter` inside the header of the `for` loop.
+It appears that we have one extra variable, `rdx` (our counter), but the JavaScript example also defines a `counter` inside the header of the `for` loop.

 Next, we made a label, which we will be able to jump back to.
-We do our multiplication math, just like the `for` loop.
-Then, we manually increment our `counter`, which is happening in the JavaScript `for` loop with `i++`.
+We do our multiplication math, just like in the JavaScript `for` loop.
+Then, we manually increment our `rdx` counter, which is happening in the JavaScript `for` loop header with `i++`.

-Now we compare our counter with our exponent, which in the JavaScript example is `i < exponent`.
-If the `counter` is less than (`jl`) the `exponent`, we jump back to `.calculatePower`.
+Now we `cmp` compare our `rdx` counter with our `rax` exponent, which in the JavaScript example is `i < exponent`.
+As we recently learned, this sets our zero flag in the eflags register, which our conditional jumps then can look at.
+So if our `rdx` counter is less than (`jl`) the `rax` exponent, we jump back to `.calculatePower`.
 Wooooo!

 <br />